-In this post, we share five rules to help you decide whether or not you should take a job offer that you don’t want.
+In this post, we share five rules to help you decide if you should take a job that you don’t want.
 We start by walking you through situations when you should probably take the job, and then move to situations when it’s better to decline the offer.

 When to Take a Job You Don’t Want

 When You’re in a Position of Financial Need

 Ideally, want to be searching for a new job while you already have a job.
 In that case, you’re searching from a position of strength and can be selective.

 However, that often is not the case, and you may be in a position of financial need during your search.
 If that’s your situation, and particularly if you have a family that you need to provide for, re-establishing a source of income ASAP should be your priority.

 So if you really need salary and/or benefits to put food on the table for you and/or your family, you should probably take the job.
 And if it’s one that you really don’t want, you can continue searching from a better job while you’re earning income in your new position.

 When It Takes You Down a Path You Want to Go

 We all want a job with a great title, good pay, at a great company, with minimal stress, etc. However, it takes a while to get to that point.